An arts major and published indie author who writes on various subjects pertaining to humanities.

 Aside from his diagnosis of bipolar disorder, the poet also suffered from an ever-prevalent illness of the day, venereal disease.
 The condition overtook him in 1883 and thereafter he was interned at a hospital.
 The condition took an eventual toll and six years later, Eminescu died in a sanitorium.

-A group of physicians who inspected his body suggested that he died from the long-term use of mercury, not at all uncommon for those who tried to cure themselves of the effects of syphilis in that time.
+A group of physicians who inspected his body suggested that he died from the long-term use of mercury, not at all uncommon for those who tried to cure themselves of the effects of syphilis at that time.

 Upon the death of Mihai Eminescu in 1889, two months later, Veronica Micle took her own life by consuming a lethal dose of arsenic.
 The tragedy would forever mark the two artist lovers as tortured souls.